-Lawrence B. Glickman is Stephen and Evalyn Milman Professor of American Studies in the Department of History at Cornell University.
-He is the author, most recently, of Free Enterprise: An American History and Buying Power: A History of Consumer Activism in America.
+Lawrence B. Glickman is Stephen and Evalyn Milman Professor of American Studies at Cornell University.
+His latest book is Free Enterprise: An American History.

 Critiques of vaccine mandates continue a neoliberal tradition of idolizing private choice at the expense of the public good.